davidrhoden/davidrhoden-basic-netlify/timeline/bachelor-no-1-issue-2.md

 ---
 title: Published Bachelor No. 1, issue 2.
 date: 1994-07-02T03:00:00.000Z
-summary: This, as you may have guessed, was our second issue.
 excerpt: This, as you may have guessed, was our second issue.
 category: designs
 image: /static/img/designs/bachelor-no1-no2.jpg